+Net pension Net OPEB

+as set asset

-Net pension asset Net OPEB asset PSPRS \$ 625 \$ 28,719
+PSPRS \$ 625 \$ 28,719

 The net assets were measured as of June 30, 2019, and the total liability used to calculate the net asset was determined by an actuarial valuation as of that date.
 The total liabilities as of June 30, 2019, reflect changes of actuarial assumptions to decrease the investment rate of return from 7.4 percent to 7.3 percent and update the mortality rates.